 "Thank you Tracey Attlee and your husband so much for the beautiful pictures of Dad's Full Honors at Arlington National Cemetery and the hand delivery of the disc at my front door.
 Everyone is thrilled with the way you captured the events of the day.
 The day was something to treasure for sure and you made it possible to keep in our hearts."
 Thank you so much, Joyce

-Former White House photographer Tracey Attlee produces fine art slide shows that are rapidly becoming a popular new alternative to video for Army, Navy, USMC and USAF Full Honors Ceremonies at Arlington National Cemetery.
+Former White House photographer Tracey Attlee produces high definition fine art video that is a popular new alternative to standard coverage of Army, Navy, Air Force, USMC and USAF Full Honors Ceremonies at Arlington National Cemetery.

-Far less expensive than video, Attlee Photography fine art slide shows feature their hand retouched photographs with their own freshly recorded audio from each particular military Honors Ceremony at Arlington Cemetery they cover.
+Tracey Attlee fine art video shows feature high definition video clips blended with hand retouched photographs and freshly recorded audio from each particular military Honors Ceremony at Arlington Cemetery she covers.

-Artistic, economical, high quality fine art slide shows made from the unique sights and sounds of each particular Honors Ceremony at Arlington Cemetery, produced and delivered with pride and thanks from Tracey Attlee of Attlee Photography, Alexandria, VA.
-(Reprinted from the professional blog of Attlee Photography)
+Artistic, high definition, high quality fine art video shows by Tracey Attlee, Alexandria, VA are made from the unique sights and sounds of each particular Honors Ceremony at Arlington Cemetery in all four seasons of the year.